Healthy diet and physical activity

 Amongst Children and Young People

-- 1 in 6 students in Further Education/6th form had no fruit or veg portions at all.
+- 1 in 6 students had no fruit or veg portions at all.

-- At FE age, 57% of students would like to eat more healthily
+- 57% of students would like to eat more healthily

 Malnutrition amongst Older Adults